BJWRD/cicd-terraform-aws-jenkins-pipeline/README.md

 Update Image 2

-The Pipeline has successfully gone through the build, test, push and deployment phases and the EC2 instance should now be accessible -
+The Pipeline has successfully gone through the build, test, push and deployment phases and the EC2 instance should now be running and accessible -

-Enter meaningful SSH Connectivity test
+Enter AWS EC2 Console Image

 # Requirements
 | Name          | Version       |